Important

 extend just past new roofing panels to allow the water to

 run off without touching the house.
-Do not nail except on
+Do not screw except on

 the very outside edges of the valley.